gravitational/gravity/README.md

 *application bundles*.

-An application bundle can be used to re-create full replicas of the original cluster in any environment where compliance matters, even in air-gapped server rooms.
+An application bundle can be used to re-create full replicas of the original cluster in any environment where compliance and consistency matters, even in air-gapped server rooms.

 ## Gravity vs ...